4 steps to a successful talent management strategy

 - E-learning courses

-Using Thomas assessments to profile your workforce can be useful when building an integrated talent management strategy, as it allows you to explore and map out the competencies, strengths, hard and soft skills and training needs of each individual.
+Using Thomas assessments to profile your workforce can be useful when building an integrated talent management process, as it allows you to explore and map out the competencies, strengths, hard and soft skills and training needs of each individual.
 They open up opportunities for managers to modify their style to the preferences of their team members, and delegate projects that will maximise the strengths of each individual.
 By assigning tasks to the most appropriately skilled worker means they will be more satisfied in their role, productivity and engagement will increase, and in turn, the organisation as a whole will benefit from a happier, more productive workforce, who are more likely to want to stay and progress in the organisation.

-Managing the talent
+Step 3: Managing the talent

 Effective talent management needs to align with your business goals, which will drive the quality and quantity of the talent you need.
-Investment in management and leadership development will positively impact retention rates.
+Investment in high performance management and leadership development will positively impact retention rates.
 The process of succession planning, in particular, helps many organisations in identifying and preparing future potential leaders to fill key positions, and ensures long-term health, growth and stability.

 Other areas to focus on when managing talent include: